Anil Mohile

 Anil Mohile (1940 - 2012) was an Indian music composer and music arranger.

+Early life

+He was born in Mumbai, grew up in a musically rich environment.
+His grandfather, Pandharinath Mohile, played the harmonium, while his father was skilled in the bulbul tarang and flute.
+Anil started playing various instruments at the age of seven and performed tabla on All India Radio's Gammat-Jammat.
+He began formal training in violin under Mangesh Tendulkar at 12 and mastered the South Indian violin style under Vishnushastri Pandit.
+Anil passed the Sangeet Visharad exam with distinction and, in 1959, won the All India Radio competition, joining as a staff artist.
+During this period, he collaborated with music directors like Shrinivas Khale, Sudhir Phadke, Khayyam, and S.D.
+Burman, while also conducting orchestras and composing Marathi bhavgeet records.

 Music career

+After a decade at AIR, Anil left to pursue a career as a full-time composer, debuting with Chal Re Laxya Mumbai La (1987).
+He composed music for iconic Marathi films like Thartharat, Hamaal De Dhamaal, Zapatlela, and Maherchi Sadi, among others.
+An integral part of Lata Mangeshkar's concerts, he teamed up with Arun Paudwal to form the celebrated “Anil-Arun” duo.
+Appointed as the first director of Mumbai University's "Music Direction and Arrangement" course, Anil Mohile left a lasting legacy in Marathi music and cinema.

 Mohile composed music for several movies including Marathi and Hindi Films.
 He had worked closely with Lata Mangeshkar for many years.
 He arranged music for 85 films, including Amitabh Bachchan starrers Sharaabi and Don.

 He also composed music with Arun Paudwal as a duo 'Anil-Arun'.
 Anuradha Paudwal had sung many songs under the composition of this music composer pair.

-He died on Wednesday,1 February 2012 morning, at his residence in Andheri, after suffering a massive heart attack.
+He died on Wednesday, 1 February 2012 morning, at his residence in Andheri, after suffering a massive heart attack.
 He was 71-year-old and is survived by his wife, daughter and son, Amar.